ahmadalbadawi/ahmadalbadawi.github.io/_posts/2025-12-27-bfv-bgv-slot-rotation.md

 In our previous discussion on [SIMD packing in BFV and BGV](https://ahmadalbadawi.com/posts/2025/12/simd-packing-bgv-bfv-fhe/), we learned how to take a vector of individual values, say $\mathbf{v} = (v_0, v_1, \dots, v_{n-1})$, and encode it into a single polynomial.
 This was achieved by constructing a special polynomial $V(x)$ such that evaluating $V(x)$ at specific, predetermined roots of unity ($r_0, r_1, \dots$) would reveal our individual messages ($V(x=r_i) = v_i$).
 This technique is incredibly powerful, allowing us to encode and operate on multiple values simultaneously, significantly boosting efficiency in FHE schemes like BGV ([BGV et al., 2011](#ref-bgv)) and BFV ([BFV et al., 2012](#ref-bfv)).
 We focused on component-wise addition and multiplication, which are achieved by performing those same operations on the polynomials encoding the original vectors.

 However, simply packing data is not enough for many real-world applications.
 Imagine performing a convolution (a fundamental operation in signal processing and deep learning) or a matrix multiplication.
 These tasks inherently require shifting elements of a vector, e.g., moving $v_0$ to the position where $v_1$ used to be, and so on.
 If our data remains static and rooted in its original slots within the polynomial, these advanced computations become very challenging.
-The main challenge is to perform these shifts, or "rotations," on the polynomials encoding the original vectors using polynomial operations only.
+The main challenge is to perform these shifts, or "rotations", on the polynomials encoding the original vectors using polynomial operations only.

 So, how do we achieve this seemingly impossible feat?
 The answer lies not in directly manipulating the seemingly random coefficients of the encoding polynomial but in a deeper mathematical concept.
 We do not try to "shift" the polynomial directly.
 Instead, we leverage the elegant properties of **Galois Automorphisms**.
 These powerful operators allow us to systematically permute the underlying roots of unity, and by doing so, subtly rearrange the messages stored in their associated slots, all while maintaining the integrity of data encoding.
 This transformation is the key to provide arbitrary computations in the FHE world.